Breakfast image

 Did you know that the way you shop can help turtle doves?

 Fair to Nature farmers actively manage at least 10% of their farmland for the benefit of wildlife.
 They create different types of wildlife habitat to encourage a wide range of species back onto farmland.
 Research outcomes from Operation Turtle Dove are incorporated into the Fair to Nature standard, the document to which all Fair to Nature farmers adhere.
 The standard follows the six key elements for nature friendly farming, as outlined by the Farm Wildlife Partnership.
-So by looking for the ‘Fair to Nature’ logo when you go shopping and choosing Fair to Nature products, you are helping to put the habitat that Turtle Doves thrive in back onto UK farmland.
+So by looking for the ‘Fair to Nature’ logo when you go shopping and choosing products that are Fair to Nature, you are helping to put the habitat that Turtle Doves thrive in back onto UK farmland.
 The range of Fair to Nature products is constantly growing.
 Current products include: